core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    Furthermore, the 'algorithms' array additionally includes:

-   - 'alg_signature_enc', which specifies Signature Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+   - 'alg_signature_enc', which specifies Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
 This parameter MUST be set to the CBOR simple value "null" (0xf6) if the group does not use the group mode, regardless whether the endpoint supports the group mode or not.
-Otherwise, this parameter MUST encode the value of Signature Encryption Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this AEAD algorithm.
+Otherwise, this parameter MUST encode the value of Group Encryption Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this AEAD algorithm.

    - 'alg_signature', which specifies Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
 This parameter MUST be set to the CBOR simple value "null" (0xf6) if the group does not use the group mode, regardless whether the endpoint supports the group mode or not.
 Otherwise, this parameter MUST encode the value of Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this signature algorithm.